 (4) Tax Credit Computation

 As stated above, when a distribution is subject to the surtax or the additional tax, the shareholder is entitled to claim a tax credit on that distribution up to the balance reflected in the SAC Registry at the end of the taxable year in which the distribution is made.
-The tax credit rate for the first category tax is calculated by dividing the first category tax rate in effect at the close of the taxable year in which the distribution takes place over 100% minus the tax rate.
+The tax credit rate for the first category tax is calculated by dividing the first category tax rate in effect at the close of the taxable year in which the distribution takes place by 100% minus the tax rate.

+For taxable year 2017, since the first category tax rate was set at 25.5%, the tax credit rate was 34.2281%, while for taxable years 2018 and onwards, when the first category tax rate is 27%, the tax credit rate is 36.9863%.

+If the tax credit comes out of the pre-2017 basket, the tax rate that must be used must be determined annually by dividing the overall pre-2017 tax credit balance at the beginning of the taxable year by the overall pre-2017 tax earnings balance at that time, net of the first category tax paid on those earnings, multiplied by 100.

 The rate for foreign tax credits is equal to the difference between 35% and the first category tax rate applicable in the year in which the distribution is made.

 The SAC Registry balance must be reduced by the amount of the tax credit that has been added to the distribution.
 The reduction must be applied pursuant to the following ordering rules: